Adding and Configuring Docker Container-Based Websites in ServBay

 Reverse Proxy

 .
-This indicates that ServBay will act as the gateway for this domain, forwarding requests to the backend service you specify. - IP Address: Input the IP address where your Docker service is listening on the host.
-For most local Docker setups, this is the loopback address
+This instructs ServBay to act as the entry point for the domain and forward requests to your specified backend service address. - IP Address: Enter the IP address your Docker container’s service listens on.
+For typical local Docker setups, this is usually your local loopback address

 127.0.0.1

-. - Port: Enter the port number that your Docker service exposes on the host.
-This should match the
+. - Port: Specify the port your Docker service is exposed on the host system.
+This matches the

 <host port>